-The estimated fair value of the options granted is HK\$1,750,000 and for the year ended 31 March 2012, the Group recognised the total expense of HK\$1,750,000 (2011: nil) in relation to share options granted by the Company.
+The estimated fair value of the options granted was HK\$1,750,000.

+There is no share-based payment expense recognised by the Group during the year.
+During the year ended 31 March 2012, the Group recognised the total expense of HK\$1,750,000 in relation to share options granted by the Company.